Skip to Content Facebook Feature Image

 “I couldn’t believe it,” said the 31-year-old Alonso Rodriguez, who is expected to combine with teammate and Olympic men's gold medalist Oriol Cardona Coll for the mixed relay on Saturday.
 “I was so emotional.
 Trying to believe that I achieved this medal, it was a beautiful moment for me.”

-Back in September, Alonso Rodriguez posted the news of her crash on Instagram.
+Back in early October, Alonso Rodriguez posted the news of her crash on Instagram.
 Along with it, a picture: Her left arm in a sling and her left knee in a bulky brace.
 She explained that she saw the car at the last moment and, realizing there was no escape, braced for the impact.

 That, she wrote, prevented something worse from happening.
-There was another picture of her sitting on the street, with people around, and a car windshield smashed in the background.
+There was another picture of her on the street, with people around, and a car windshield smashed in the background.

 She vowed to work her way back to the skimo course, posting a note at the time that read, through translation: “Just 7 months ago I fulfilled a dream (of making the Olympics) that was born when I was 7.
 I don’t think life has taken me this far to leave me here.
 This is not an end.
 It’s just a new challenge to climb with determination, faith and a lot of passion.”